nhsuk/alphahealth/type-2-diabetes/health-problems.md

 You should have your blood fats (cholesterol) and blood pressure checked at least once a year.
 This is part of your annual diabetes review.
 Diabetes increases your risk of developing heart disease and stroke so it’s important high blood pressure and high cholesterol is spotted and treated early.

-If you’re already being treated for high cholesterol and high blood pressure, it’s important you keep taking your medication.
+If you’re already being treated for high cholesterol and high blood pressure, keep taking your medication.

 Diabetes also worsens the effects of smoking on your heart.
 [Get help to quit smoking](http://www.nhs.uk/LiveWell/Smoking/Pages/stopsmokingnewhome.aspx).